Spec Shea

-Francis Joseph "Spec" Shea (October 2, 1920 – July 19, 2002) was a Major League Baseball pitcher from 1947 to 1955.
+Francis Joseph "Spec" Shea (October 2, 1920 – July 19, 2002) was an American professional baseball pitcher who played in Major League Baseball from 1947 to 1955.
 He played for the New York Yankees from 1947 to 1951 and the Washington Senators from 1952 to 1955.
 He was known as "The Naugatuck Nugget" as a result of being from Naugatuck, Connecticut, and was named as such by Yankees broadcaster Mel Allen, and was nicknamed "Spec" because of his freckles.

 Biography

 Shea originally signed with the Yankees as an amateur free agent in 1940.
 He spent the 1940 season playing in Amsterdam, winning 11 and losing four while pitching 137 innings.
 In 1941, he was promoted to Norfolk, where he struck out 154 in 199 innings, and in 1942 he played in Kansas City, where he improved upon his earned run average.
 He was a member of the United States Armed Forces, serving in World War II.
 He joined in 1943 and served for three years, where he served solely as a soldier and did not play baseball.